art-e-fact/easyturtle/README.md

 * `--rm` is just to delete the container after use (too simple an application and no state anyway).
 * `-it` is just to be able to signal the container, without using `docker stop`.
 * The minimal run command is `docker run easyturtle`.
+* On MacOS, you may have to authorise the container to use X11: `xhost + 127.0.0.1`

 ### Interact